neiromaster/reposter/README.md

       channel_ids: # List of Telegram channel IDs or @usernames where posts will be sent.
         - -1001234567890 # Example channel ID (starts with -100)
         - "@my_telegram_channel" # Example @username channel
+    boosty:
+      blog_name: my_boosty_blog # Your Boosty blog name (the part after boosty.to/ in the URL)
+  - vk:
+      domain: example_vk_group # Short name or ID of the VK group/user (e.g., "apiclub" or "1").
+      post_count: 10 # Number of latest posts to check.
+Minimum 1.
+      post_source: wall # Source of posts: "wall" (wall) or "donut" (VK Donut).
+    telegram:
+      channel_ids: # List of Telegram channel IDs or @usernames where posts will be sent.
+        - -1001234567890 # Example channel ID (starts with -100)
+        - "@my_telegram_channel" # Example @username channel
+  - vk:
+      domain: example_vk_group # Short name or ID of the VK group/user (e.g., "apiclub" or "1").
+      post_count: 10 # Number of latest posts to check.
+Minimum 1.
+      post_source: wall # Source of posts: "wall" (wall) or "donut" (VK Donut).
+    boosty:
+      blog_name: my_boosty_blog # Your Boosty blog name (the part after boosty.to/ in the URL)
   # - Add other bindings here if needed

 # --- Media downloader settings (yt-dlp) ---